-Drawing and Composition ART205
+Drawing and Composition

-Hawkeye Community College GRA105 4 credits

-This course is a comprehensive drawing class that builds upon student's initial knowledge and experience from previous art classes.
-This class strengthens the students' abilities by the drawing of basic shapes, studying perspective rendering, and creating full studies of the human head, face and overall form.
+Open to 10-11-12 Hawkeye Community College GRA105 2 credits 4 credits drawing of basic shapes, studying perspective rendering, and creating full studies of the human head, face and overall form.
 Students strengthen their use of structural and compositional theories such as unity, balance, and symmetry.
-Color theory is thoroughly explored and students use both wet and dry media to further advance their creative and technical skills.
-(90 minute class period)
+Color theory is explored and students use both wet and dry media to further advance their creative and technical skills.